huggingface/datasets/datasets/medical_dialog/README.md

 ### Data Instances
 #### For English:

-The data folder contains of multiple text files (.txt).
-Each of these text files has multiple consultations.
 Each consultation consists of the below:
 - ID
 - URL
 - Description of patient’s medical condition